 There are several temples in Chamba and they mostly boast of similar styles of architecture.
 The temples are not too big and mostly looked congested.
 We spent most of our time in the Lakshmi Narayan Temple.

 Chamba was idyllic and peaceful.
-There was a option to venture nearby attractions such as Dalhouse, Khajjiar and Bharmour but instead of those we opted for what was arguably the most confusing, unplanned and finally the most was rewarding trip to Sach Jot via Bairagarh.
+There was an option to venture nearby attractions such as Dalhouse, Khajjiar, and Bharmour but instead of those we opted for what was arguably the most confusing, unplanned and finally the most was a rewarding trip to Sach Jot via Bairagarh.
 But that is another story!

 How to Reach Chamba?

-Reach Pathankot/ Chakki Bank by train from Delhi or any other big city.
+The nearest major city in the plains is Pathankot in Punjab.
+You can reach Pathankot by train from Delhi or any other big city.
+You can even get flights to Pathankot.
 From there you will get buses.
 The road bifurcates at a place called Bannikhet from where you turn left to Chamba or right to Dalhousie.
-If you are coming from the inner side of Himachal, you will get buses from Dharamshala.
+If you are coming from the inner side of Himachal, you may ask around for buses at Dharamshala or Kangra.

 Where to stay in Chamba?